MicrosoftDocs/fabric-docs/docs/data-factory/git-integration-deployment-pipelines.md

 ---
-title: Git integration and deployment for data pipelines in Data Factory for Microsoft Fabric
+title: Git integration and deployment for data pipelines
 description: This article describes how to use continuous integration and deployment (CI/CD) with Git integration for data pipelines in Microsoft Fabric.
 author: kromerm
 ms.author: makromer